FinOps plan & execution

 | Provide expense data to stakeholders | Provide periodic cost data so that all departments can understand cloud spending.
 Automate to enable report generation and utilization. |

-| Cultural change aligned with the goal | Receive training and authority to understand, explain, and collaborate with multiple teams to drive innovation. |
+| Cultural change aligned with the goal | You can receive training and authority to understand, explain, and collaborate with multiple teams to drive innovation. |

 | Appropriately sized server type | The engineer applies the recommendations derived in the Optimize phase. |